AMD Ryzen 5 4500U vs Intel Core i5-1035G1

 Intel Core i5-1035G1► remove from comparison

-Please note this is not a user-replaceable CPU.
-It is supposed to get soldered permanently on to the motherboard (BGA1526 socket interface).
+This is not a user-replaceable CPU, as it gets permanently soldered to the motherboard (BGA1526 socket interface).

-In the grand scheme of things, Core i5-1035G1 is a lower mid-range CPU.
-It is good for more than just the basic tasks while being no match for true high-performers such as the mighty Core i7-10850H.
+The Core i5-1035G1 is a lower mid-range CPU, as of mid 2022.
+It is good for more than just the basics while being no match for true high-performers such as the mighty Core i7-10850H.

-UHD Graphics G1 is based on Intel's 11th gen architecture.
-The UHD Graphics runs at 300 MHz to 1,050 MHz and has 32 EUs; Iris Plus G4 has 48 EUs while Iris Plus G7 has 64 EUs, for reference.
-This iGPU will let you use up to 3 monitors simultaneously in resolutions up to 5120 by 3200.
+The UHD Graphics G1 is based on Intel's Gen 11 architecture.
+The UHD Graphics runs at up to 1,050 MHz and has 32 EUs for fairly unimpressive performance; the Iris Plus G4 has 48 EUs while the Iris Plus G7 has 64 EUs, for reference.
+This iGPU will drive up to 3 monitors simultaneously and is DX12-compatible.
+The resolution options are capped at 5120 by 3200.
+There is no hardware AV1 codec support here, meaning such a video will be SW-decoded with rather low energy efficiency.
+The usual HEVC, AVC and VP9 codecs are supported, thankfully.

-UHD Graphics G1 is significantly faster than the UHD Graphics 620, yet it's still not as good as a proper discrete graphics card.
-It will let you play a moderately long list of games, F1 2020 included, provided you are OK with 720p resolution and Lowest quality preset.
+The UHD Graphics is significantly faster than the UHD Graphics 620, yet it's still not as good as a proper discrete graphics card would be.
+It will let one play certain games, F1 2020 included, provided one is content with the 720p resolution and low quality settings.

-The Core i5 is manufactured on Intel's first-gen 10 nm process for moderately good energy efficiency.
+The chip is manufactured on Intel's second-generation 10 nm process (not "10 nm SuperFin" or "Intel 7") for average, as of late 2022, energy efficiency.

 |Model||AMD Ryzen 5 4500U||Intel Core i5-1035G1|